ArcherN9/Loglr/README.md

                     //OR

                     //Second :
-                    //Initiate the login process in a dialogFragment | The support fragmentManager is an mandatory field .initiateInDialog(getSupportFragmentManager());
+                    //Initiate the login process in a dialogFragment | The support fragmentManager is a mandatory field .initiateInDialog(getSupportFragmentManager());
 ```